Wreckstation/AGamutMaskToolFork/README.md

 # Terms of Use
 Don't sell it.
 If you have money to throw you should consider signing up for some of Richard Robinson's courses at https://mypaintingclub.com/!

+If you are Richard Robinson and you want me to take this down i will.